apache/incubator-weex-site/docs/guide/debug/integrate-devtool-to-android.md

 # Integrate Devtool to Android

 :::danger
-[Android Weex DevTools](https://github.com/weexteam/weex-devtools-android) is a third party plugin, and is not developed nor maintained by Apache Weex.
+[Android Devtools for Apache Weex](https://github.com/weexteam/weex-devtools-android) is a third party plugin, and is not developed nor maintained by Apache Weex.
 :::

-Weex devtools is a custom devtools for weex that implements Chrome Debugging Protocol inspired by Stetho, it is designed to help you quickly inspect your app and debug your JS bundle source in a Chrome web page.
-To make it work, at first you must integrate devtool to your App.
+Android Devtools for Apache Weex implements Chrome Debugging Protocol inspired by Stetho.
+It is designed to help you quickly inspect your app and debug your JS bundle source in a Chrome web page.
+To make it work, at first you must integrate it to your App.
 This page will help you integrate devtool to your Android App.

 #### Version compatibility